dportik/SuperCRUNCH/docs/Analysis_Overview.md

 **SuperCRUNCH** requires a list of taxon names that is used to filter sequences.
 Lists of taxon names can be obtained through general databases, such as the NCBI Taxonomy Browser.
 In many cases there are specific databases dedicated to major groups, for example the [Reptile Database](http://www.reptile-database.org/), [AmphibiaWeb](https://amphibiaweb.org/), and [Amphibian Species of the World](http://research.amnh.org/vz/herpetology/amphibia/), which usually contain up-to-date taxonomies in a downloadable format.

 The taxon names list required is a simple text file which contains one taxon name per line.
 The file can contain a mix of species (binomial) and subspecies (trinomial) names, and components of each taxon name should be separated by a space (rather than undescore).
-Sometimes using Excel or other applications to generate the taxon names text file will include hidden characters not compatible with **SuperCRUNCH**, so make sure to open the file in a text editor and ensure the format includes Unix line breaks (line breaks marked by \n, rather than \r\n) and UTF-8 encoding.
+Sometimes using Excel or other applications to generate the taxon names text file will include hidden characters not compatible with **SuperCRUNCH**, so make sure to open the file in a text editor and ensure the format includes Unix line breaks (line breaks marked by `\n`, rather than `\r\n`) and UTF-8 encoding.
 Below are some example contents from suitable taxon name lists.

 Partial contents of a list containing species (binomial) names: